 Who we are

-This is the website of the parish of St Paul, St Stephen & Holy Trinity, Newport.
+This is the website of the Parish of St Paul and St Stephen with Holy Trinity, Newport.
 Our postal address is St Stephen’s Church Hall, Adeline Street, Newport, South Wales, NP20 2HA , United Kingdom.
 Our website address is: https://stpaulsandststephens.org.uk